Companion planting guide & chart

 Nasturtiums (Tropaeolum)

-Plant with: Brassicas, courgettes, beans, cucumbers, squash
+Plant with: Broad beans, brassicas, courgettes, beans, cucumbers, squash

 Borage